-During the last solicitation for artwork submissions in spring 2013, the Alaska Railroad Corporation (ARRC) chose Anchorage artist Ray Gamradt to create the 2014 print artwork.
+During the last solicitation for artwork submissions in spring 2014, the Alaska Railroad Corporation (ARRC) chose Girdwood artist Dawn Gerety to create the 2015 print artwork.

-- early December 2014 – Chosen artist participates in sale-and-signing events
+- November/December 2015 – Chosen artist participates in sale-and-signing events

 Artist ideas must have an Alaska Railroad theme to be considered.
 For 2012/13, we sought a focus on Seward.
 For 2014, we sought a focus on the Hurricane Turn flag stop service or the railroad's role in the community of Nenana.
-The focus for the 2015 print is train service or railroad infrastructure in Portage, Whittier or along the Whittier Branch (Portage to Whittier).
+The focus for the 2015 print was train service or railroad infrastructure in Portage, Whittier or along the Whittier Branch (Portage to Whittier).
 A preferred focus for the 2016 print will be announced in November 2014.